2023 World Series: Aftermath

 The 2023 World Series champion Texas Rangers at the White House.

-With Texas' World Series victory, they came off the list of MLB teams to have never won a World Series, with only five teams left to never accomplish this feat: the San Diego Padres, Milwaukee Brewers, Seattle Mariners, Colorado Rockies, and Tampa Bay Rays.
+This was the first major professional sports championship won by a team from the Dallas–Fort Worth metroplex since 2011, when the NBA's Dallas Mavericks won their first NBA championship.
 The Rangers held a victory parade in Arlington on November 3.
 Arlington's police department estimated a crowd of 250,000 to 300,000 prior to the parade, but an estimated crowd of 500,000 to 700,000 attended.

 Jordan Montgomery would sign a free-agent contract with the Diamondbacks before the start of the 2024 season.
 He was the first player to sign with the opposing World Series team since Will Harris, formerly with the Astros, joined the Nationals after the 2019 World Series.
 Montgomery had a disastrous two-year tenure with the Diamondbacks, so much so that owner Ken Kendricks said he regretted the signing after Montgomery's first season with the club.
 He would end up missing the entirety of his second season due to Tommy John Surgery, and was eventually traded to the Brewers in July 2025.

 In the regular season the following season, the Diamondbacks and Rangers split four games, with the Rangers sweeping at their ballpark in late May and the Diamondbacks sweeping in Arizona in September.
 Neither the Rangers nor Diamondbacks qualified for the 2024 postseason, marking the first time since 2007 that both teams from the previous year's World Series failed to make the playoffs the following year.